patras91/rae_release/README.md

-RAE is working with multiple stacks.
+RAE is a refinement acting engine with multiple stacks.
 Each stack is implemented as a Python thread.

-We have the following domains.
+We have the following domains in the domain folder.

 1. domain_simpleFetch: Robot collecting objects in a harbour
    --- developed and integrated with RAE: testing needed